Aklilu-Mandefro/chat-app-in-python-django/README.md

 ```
 - It will run the application on your localhost.
 - Open the browser with the localhost address and enjoy the application.

+## 🙋‍♂️ Support
+### 💙 If you like this project, give it a ⭐ and share it with friends!